containerd/nerdbox/README.md

 $ PATH=$(pwd)/_output:$PATH containerd
 ```

-> #### Mac OS Tip
+> #### macOS Tip
 >
 > When running containerd, mkfs.ext4 may not be added to path by homebrew
 >
 > `PATH=$(pwd)/_output:/opt/homebrew/opt/e2fsprogs/sbin:$PATH containerd -c ./config.toml`
 >

-Pull a container down, select the platform and erofs snapshotter for Mac OS:
+Pull a container down, select the platform and erofs snapshotter for macOS:

 ```bash
 $ ctr image pull --platform linux/arm64 --snapshotter erofs docker.io/library/alpine:latest
 ```

-Start a containerd with the nerdbox runtime (add snapshotter for Mac OS):
+Start a containerd with the nerdbox runtime (add snapshotter for macOS):

 ```bash
 $ ctr run -t --rm --snapshotter erofs --runtime io.containerd.nerdbox.v1 docker.io/library/alpine:latest test /bin/sh
 ```

-### Rootless on Mac OS
+### Rootless on macOS

-Root is not needed to run this on Mac OS, however, the configuration may need to
+Root is not needed to run this on macOS, however, the containerd configuration
-be updated.
+may need to be updated to run containerd as a non-root user.

 By default, ensure `/var/lib/containerd` and `/var/run/containerd` are owned by
 the user.
 Alternatively, the config can updated to reference any directories.